 Upon his arrival, he was immediately drawn by the city’s possibilities and the beauty of its iconic structures.
 He soon knew that he wanted to be a full-time artist who one day would paint pictures that would celebrate his new home.

-Antonio graduated from the High School of Industrial Art and received an art scholarship to the School of Visual Art, where he graduated with honors.
+Antonio graduated from the High School of Industrial Art and received an art scholarship to the School of Visual Art.
+He graduated with honors

 In 1966, Antonio returned to his high school alma mater and served as Art Chairperson.
 He also enrolled in CUNY and received a BA in the History of Art in 1975.
 In 1979, he became a full partner at, Ads ‘n Color, a graphic arts studio.